sc-voice/sc-voice/docs/en/Home-EN.md

+---
+next: This is next
+---
 ### Welcome!
 Search for and hear the words of the Buddha with Voice.
 Voice is a companion website for
 <a href="suttacentral.net" aria-label="sootacentral.net">
   SuttaCentral</a>,
 which hosts the vast ocean of Early Buddhist Texts (aka.
-"EBTs") and their translations into contemporary languages, making them freely available to all.
+"EBTs") along with their translations into contemporary languages, making them freely available to all.
 Voice is designed to be
 audio accessible